 Denise Carty-Bennia Memorial Bar Awards Reception

-Each year, as the applications for this award are reviewed, it is inspiring to see that so many Northeastern law students have dedicated themselves to improving the social and political issues that affect our communities as she did.
-Professor Carty-Bennia's dedication survives in the memories of those who knew and worked with her and lives on in those who choose to pursue a similar dream.
+Each year, as the applications for this award are reviewed, it is inspiring to see that so many Northeastern law students are dedicated to improving the social and political issues that affect our communities as she did.
+Professor Carty-Bennia’s legacy survives in the memories of those who knew and worked with her and lives on in those who choose to pursue a similar dream.

 If you would like to support this important cause, please visit:

 Save the Date